Article Translations: (Spanish)

 It's normal to feel like you want to cover up vitiligo, and you need to do what makes you most comfortable.
 But if you're starting to turn down every pool party or beach invitation, it's a signal to take back your life.
 If people ask about your skin, go ahead and explain — if you want to.
 It can help to know you're not alone.
-Even pop star Michael Jackson is said to have struggled with vitiligo.

 In the end, if people still don't seem to get it, that's their problem, not yours.
 If you're feeling upset, get support from people you trust, whether that's a family member, friend, teacher, counselor, or support group.
 There are plenty of people who love you just the way you are.